sh19910711/google-summer-of-code-2015/rails-web-console.md

 and the session in the console has the context of the code of the web application.
 It allows to debug web application interactively.

-The goal of this project is to create the browser extensions of web-console.
+The main goal of this project is to create the browser extensions of web-console.
 For example, it allows to display the console aside from the web application's view (e.g, in the developer tools of the browsers)
 By doing this, the console can be displayed without breaking affects to the view code (HTML) of the web application.